sweihub/wsd/json/README.md

     object: {
         name: type,
         ...
-    }
+    },
     ...
 }}
 ```

-The native-json will generate native Rust struct for you, each object is named by object hierarchy path, concatenate with underscore.
+The native-json will generate native Rust structs for you, each object is named by object hierarchy path, concatenated with underscore.

   1. `JSON_OBJECT_NAME.object` was converted to `JSON_OBJECT_NAME_object`
   2. `JSON_OBJECT_NAME.array's item` was converted to `JSON_OBJECT_NAME_array_item`